 Occipitalis is part of a larger structure called the epicranius or occipitofrontalis muscle.
-The epicranius consists of the frontalis muscle and the occipitalis muscle which are joined by a fascial structure called the galea aponeurotica.
+The epicranius consists of the frontalis muscle and the occipitalis muscle, which are joined by a fascial structure called the galea aponeurotica.

-The Occipitalis located on the posterolateral cranium.
+The Occipitalis is located on the posterolateral cranium.
 It has notable variations in area and thickness from person to person.

-Tony Preston has a practice in Atlanta, Georgia where he sees clients.
+Tony Preston has a practice in Atlanta, Georgia, where he sees clients.
 He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.

 *This site is undergoing significant changes.
 We are reformatting and expanding the posts to make them easier to read.
 The result will also be more accessible and will include more patterns with better self-care.
 In the meanwhile, there may be inconsistencies in formatting, content presentation, and readability.
 Until we get older posts updated, please excuse our mess.